Arie Luyendyk Jr. and Lauren Burnham Are Engaged After The Bachelor's Shocking Ending

 When asked if she trusts Arie, Lauren said, "Absolutely.
 I wouldn't have given it a second chance if I didn't think that."

-As for what she loves about him, Lauren gushed, "I think he is great, but the one thing that is present right now to me is just his bravery and his honesty, and I think that he did an amazing job at handling this whole thing.
+As for what she loves about the race car driver, Lauren gushed, "I think he is great, but the one thing that is present right now to me is just his bravery and his honesty, and I think that he did an amazing job at handling this whole thing.
 And he couldn't have gone about it in a more respectful way, and I'm really proud of him."

 This is also the second engagement for Lauren, 25, after ending her relationship with her fiance months before deciding to go on The Bachelor.